AlekEagle/cumulonimbus-docs/src/api/admin/file.md

   - `id`

-    - The file you want the details of.
+    - The ID of the file.

 :::